 It is through those lenses that I tend to think about economics and human interaction.

 I blog about economics and many of the issues mentioned above on a regular basis.
 Access the blog here.

 My ResearchGate profile

-Oraclum Intelligence Systems Ltd is a Cambridge based company that uses the power of social networks and big data to predict election outcomes and uncover patterns of consumer behavior.
-Our method has successfully predicted both Brexit and Trump.
+Oraclum Intelligence Systems Ltd is a Cambridge based data company that uses the power of social networks and big data to predict election outcomes and uncover patterns of consumer behavior.
+We have successfully predicted both Brexit and Trump.

 Read the Oraclum blog on the latest predictions and post-election analysis of the 2016 US elections.

 Read my text at the New Scientist on the new science of polling, or my LSE blog on how we correctly predicted a Trump victory (or click on the map above).